-Establishing a reman policy demonstrates commitment to buying remans, but environmental attributes can be incorporated procurement specifications with into a formal policy.
-Among without detailed requirements covered below, the specifications should require that vendors are STMC certified and/or that reman cartridges are EcoLogo certified.
+Establishing a reman policy demonstrates a commitment to buying remans, but environmental attributes can be incorporated into procurement specifications with or without a formal policy.
+Among other detailed requirements covered below, the specifications should require that vendors are STMC certified and/or that reman cartridges are EcoLogo certified.